analytech-solutions/CBinding.jl/README.md

 We also provide an implementation of C-style enumeration with a syntax very similar to that of C.
 Enumerations may be defined by using the `@cenum` macro in typedef or aggregate type macros and may be specified as either anonymous or named types.
-The values of an enumeration must evaluate
+The values of an enumeration must evaluate to integers, and can reference values defined earlier.
+Usage of enumerations and values is generally promoted to integer arithmetic.

 ```jl
 julia> @cenum MyNamedEnum {